UK National Quantum Technologies Programme: History

-The UKNQTP was initiated by a £270 million investment by the UK Chancellor of the exchequer, George Osborne in the Autumn Statement 2013.
+In 2013, a group of key stakeholders were brought together by DSTL at Chicheley Hall.
+The UKNQTP was then initiated by a £270 million investment by the UK Chancellor of the exchequer, George Osborne in the Autumn Statement 2013.
 In addition to this, the UK Defence Science and Technology Laboratory (Dstl) separately announced a £30 million investment into a programme to produce demonstrator devices.

 Organisation and governance

-The primary focus of the UKNQTP are four 'hubs' for quantum technologies:
+The primary focus of the UKNQTP are five 'hubs' for quantum technologies: